 While very rare, a portion of your nipple and areola can sustain injury leading to scabbing of the nipple or nipple loss.

 Returning to your routine postoperative appointments will allow our doctors to evaluate your surgical wounds and monitor progress as well as identify and treat impending problems.

-Your final results will be take shape between 6 – 12 weeks.
+Your final results will take shape between 6 – 12 weeks.
 Within this window, a 70% to 80% decrease in swelling is expected.
 It may take 6 months to a year for all swelling to subside.